chadpark07/recipe-investigation/README.md

 ## **Baseline Model**

-The model I used was a Decision Tree Classifier.
+For this prediction problem, the model I used was a Decision Tree Classifier.
 For the baseline model, the columns used were:

 `n_ingredients`: Contains discrete quantitative values